RobertAKARobin/angular-standards/README.md

 ## Group related components together

 If Component X is only going to be used as a sub-component within Component Y, make it a subdirectory within Component Y.

+(For small applications, this does conflict with the 'F' for 'Flat' in [LIFT](https://angular.io/guide/styleguide#lift).
+It is intended for applications that will grow to be large.)

 ```
 src/app/pages/profile/